aderowbotham/php-rest-api/README.md

 There are many guides for installing them more permanently, such as [this one](https://medium.com/@youngstone89/setting-up-environment-variables-in-mac-os-28e5941c771c)

+### Creating admin users

+You can create an admin user using the command line interface (CLI).
+Pass the username and new password.
+You could then give this user the ability to create more users via your own mechanism.

+    php index.php mkadminuser development test@example.com ADMIN_USER_SECRET_KEY

 ### Test routes + Controllers

 There are a number of routes set up to test with.
 They are as follows: